-- Not all plugins are safe to use: Perhaps one of the most widespread ideas is that WordPress is not safe, but the truth is that, like with any other CMS, WP is as safe as the component you install.
-There are many plugins with serious vulnerability problems and those may affect the site greatly.
+> Wp critics often say that WordPress is not a safe platform, but the truth is that, like with any other CMS, WP is as safe as the component developers install.
+Yes, there are many plugins with serious vulnerability problems, and those may affect the site greatly.
 In particular, stay away from plugins that do not offer regular updates, or have reported vulnerabilities in the past.
 Read the reviews, before adding to your site, and test that the site works properly after activation.

-- Compatibility Issues: Some plugins with outdated versions or not tested with the current WordPress version may affect greatly with anomalous function.
+> Some plugins with outdated versions or not tested with the current WordPress version, may affect greatly with anomalous functions.
 It is key to test that each plug is compatible with the theme and WP code.

 In sum, there is is not really any exact number of plugins that may be too much for a site.
 You just have to make sure you are using just the tools you need, choosing effective plugins those will help rather than adding a burden for your web site .
 If you notice that the site is slowing down, that would be a clear red flag that something is not ok, and plugins would be one of the first place to look for the solution.